• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 With saltwater aquariums and tanks with larger fish that require more protein, we recommend using an automatic fish feeder.
 Fish feeders are simply food holders that turn and open a door to drop food into the aquarium at specified times.

-The Hydor Automatic Feeder For Aquariums feeds up to 3 times a day.
+The Hydor Automatic Feeder for Aquariums feeds up to 3 times a day.
 It comes with an airline input for an optional air pump to help keep the food from getting moist and rotting.
-Battery operated.
+Battery-operated.

 For dosing small grain food, get the Sera X-Feeder Fish Feeder along with the Sera X-Feeder Fish Feeder Screw, Xtra Fine.